 Minimum Product that we can obtain is 180 for above graph by choosing edges 0-1, 1-2, 0-3 and 1-4

 This problem can be solved using standard minimum spanning tree algorithms like Kruskal (https://www.geeksforgeeks.org/kruskals-minimum-spanning-tree-algorithm-greedy-algo-2/)and prim’s algorithm, but we need to modify our graph to use these algorithms.
 Minimum spanning tree algorithms tries to minimize the total sum of weights, here we need to minimize the total product of weights.
 We can use the property of logarithms to overcome this problem.

 log(w1* w2 * w3 * …. * wN) = log(w1) + log(w2) + log(w3) ….. + log(wN)

-We can replace each weight of graph by its log value, then we apply any minimum spanning tree algorithm which will try to minimize sum of log(wi) which in-turn minimizes weight product.
+We can replace each weight of the graph by its log value, then we apply any minimum spanning tree algorithm which will try to minimize the sum of log(wi) which in turn minimizes the weight product.

-For example graph, steps are shown in below diagram,
+For example graph, the steps are shown below diagram,

-In below code first we have constructed the log graph from given input graph, then that graph is given as input to prim’s MST algorithm, which will minimize the total sum of weights of tree.
-Since weight of modified graph are logarithms of actual input graph, we actually minimize the product of weights of spanning tree.
+In the below code first, we have constructed the log graph from the given input graph, then that graph is given as input to prim’s MST algorithm, which will minimize the total sum of weights of the tree.
+Since weights of the modified graph are logarithms of the actual input graph, we actually minimize the product of weights of the spanning tree.